P-Meenakshi/ifElse/PROBLEM.md

 **Given 3 Strings find whether second string comes after the first string in the search string**

-**This exercise contains a class named StringFinder with the following static method:**
+**This exercise contains a class named StringFinder with the following methods:**

+    getInput():String
     findString(String,String,String):boolean
+    displayResutl():void

-- Three input strings are scanned for searchString,firstString and secondString respectively.Function returns true if the secondString comes after after firstString in the searchString.
+- Three input strings are scanned for searchString,firstString and secondString respectively from the getInput() method
+- findString() method returns true if the secondString comes after after firstString in the searchString.
+   - If the input string is empty/null, or if the strings are not found as expected then false should be returned.
+- displayResult() displays the result as shown in example section.
+Display **Empty or Not found**, if the String is null or empty
 - Input Strings can contain alphanumeric character, spaces and special characters
-- If the input string is empty/null,or if the strings are not found as expected then false should be returned.

 **Do the following in the main method of StringFinder class**

-1. Accept 3 Strings from the console
-2. Display the content using the findString method as shown in example section
-3. Display **Empty or Not found**, if the String is null or empty
+call the functions in the required sequence.

 ## Example
     Sample Input: